 What is the curriculum?

 The curriculum seeks to build a foundation for establishing reciprocal relationship-building through student and faculty interactions with community-based groups and non-profit organizations by exploring the complex and contradictory contexts in which users, collaborators, and organizations live and work.
-Created as modules around the thirteen keywords, the curriculum uses You will soon be able to download the curriculum here.
+The curricular framework can be used in two ways :

 Public Programs Series